Let’s be honest.

 First of all, Publishizer is not simply a crowdfunding platform like Kickstarter and Indiegogo.

 We are a digital literary agency and crowd-publishing platform with connections to traditional publishing houses and their imprints, such as Penguin, MacMillan, Hachette, Simon & Schuster, and HarperCollins.
 As well as hundreds of hybrid, independent and service publishers.

 Here's a list to get started.

-Our goal with your book campaign is obtain 1,000+ preorders and get publisher interest who can offer you a deal (investment/advance) and get you retail distribution.
+Our goal with your book campaign is to obtain 500 preorders and get publishers interested who can offer you a deal (investment/advance) and get you retail distribution.